 Let’s face it: we’re still living the post-traumatic stress of what happened in 2008, and we’re still living uncertain times when every cent we take from the bank is thoroughly analyzed before we actually sign a contract.
 The lack of financial stability has caused astute savings among those who learned how to save what they have, including energy.

 We’re living in a war right now.
-The fight for energy efficiency has never been fought with more advanced weaponry, and the winners are all those who pay less for more month after month after month…
+The battle for energy efficiency has never been fought with more advanced weaponry, and the winners are all those who pay less for more month after month after month…

 The first line of defense against paying more for electricity than you did last year is building your own solar panel system.
 Yes, you may have heard of Solyndra collapsing and may have even thought, at least once in your lifetime, how it would be like having your own solar panels mounted in your backyard or on your home’s rooftop.